eventbasedvision/eTraM/ultralytics_eTram/README.md

 The ultralytics library was updated to consider only 2 channels from the image as the events and discard the 3rd channel.
 Similarly a zero last channel is added before visualization.

-The updated configs and training script utilizing this library can be found in yolo_eTram.
+The updated configs and training script utilizing this library can be found in `./yolo_eTram/`.

 ## Installation
 Pip install modified ultralytics in a Python>=3.8 environment with PyTorch>=1.8.